Andrewnetwork/AutomataSeedlings/readme.md

 The general problem of <b>one-shot learning</b>:

-Given a set of reference structures S, and a new list of structures NS, match each new structure in NS to a corresponding reference structure in S based on their nherent similarity.
+Given a set of reference structures S, and a new list of structures NS, match each new structure in NS to a corresponding reference structure in S based on their inherent similarity.

 ```python
 for e in NS: